alphagov/smart-answers/doc/smart-answers/flow-definition.md

 * There must only be one of these blocks per question definition.
 * This block is intended to determine which node comes next based on the user responses so far.
-* These blocks are executed after all the `validate` blocks have been executed and before any `save_input_as` blocks are executed.
+* These blocks are executed after all the `validate` blocks have been executed.
 * The built-in state variables, `path`, `current_node` & `responses`, are updated if this block returns successfully.
 * The block return value must be the result of calling the `#question` or `#outcome` methods passing in the key of the next node - see the [next node documentation](next-node-rules.md) for more details.

 > The use of this block type is *required*.
 However, it should call methods on the `calculator` state variable and not rely on the `response` argument passed into the block.

-##### `save_input_as(variable_name)`

-* Although you can call this method multiple times within a single question, only the last call will actually have any effect.
-* This method is intended to allow you to store the response to the current question for use in blocks in *subsequent* nodes.
-* The response is stored after the `next_node` block has been executed.
-* The response is stored on the state object as a state variable named `variable_name`.

-> The use of these blocks is deprecated and should never be necessary; `on_response` blocks should be used instead.

 #### Further information